 – Enoch Powell, 1968 Speech in Wolverhampton

 Ever since, that day, there has been controversy over whether Powell was racist or not.
-His speech certainly heightened racial tensions, though his grim forebodings proved largely misplaced (with exceptions such as Brixton riots in early 1980s).
+His speech certainly heightened racial tensions, though his grim forebodings proved largely misplaced (with exceptions such as Brixton riots in the early 1980s).

 Edward Heath sacked Powell from his shadow Cabinet the day after the speech and he never again held a senior political post.
 However, the speech did make him arguably the most popular politician in the UK.
 It is widely accepted that Powell helped the Conservatives to unexpectedly win the 1970 General election.